MaterializeInc/materialize/doc/user/content/manage/reverse-etl/census.md

 1. **Select a Sync Key** select an id column from the Materialize object.

-1. **Set Up Braze Field Mappings** allows any of the columns in the Materialize object to the user entity in Braze.
+1. **Set Up Braze Field Mappings** allows any of the columns in the Materialize object to the User entity in Braze.

-1. Click **Next** to see an overview of your sync.
-You can now **Create** your sync.
+1. Click **Next** to see an overview of your sync and click **Create** to create the sync.

 {{< /tab >}}
 {{< /tabs >}}